hoangcuong2011/Good-Papers/Gaussian Process.md

 	pl.title('Samples from the GP posterior')
 	pl.show()

+You can change the line of code (Xtrain = np.array([Xtest[3], Xtest[5], Xtest[11]]).reshape(-1,1)) to have funs with different training examples.
+As the number of training examples increases, the size of the confidence region shrinks.
+This reflects the diminishing uncertainty in the model estimates.

-As we can see, performing prediction in a Gaussian process regression model is very simple and elegant.
+Performing prediction in a Gaussian process regression model is indeed very simple and elegant.